overthq/Auxilium/packages/Auxilium-Server/README.md

 ### Starting the Server

 Before starting the server, make sure your local (or remote) MongoDB server is running.
-Then run `yarn dev` or `npm run dev` in the server directory.
+Then run `yarn dev` in the server directory.
 This should start the server on `http://localhost:4000`.
 Note that using port 4000 is mandatory, as it is hardcoded as the development endpoint in the `Auxilium-App` package (So you have a server to use during app development).

+### Writing and Running Tests

+We currently write tests for the server using [Mocha]() and [Chai]().
+All tests live in the `tests` folder.

+#### When should I create a test

+We currently write tests for every server controller and helper functions.
+You should write a test when you create a new controller (or endpoint) on the API.

+#### Writing tests

+Be sure to look at the patterns used in writing previous tests.
+We currently use the `async/await` pattern to make asynchronous calls to the server and `try/catch` to handle errors.

+#### Running tests

+Tests can be run by running `yarn test` in this folder.
+Note that your local MongoDB database should be running for the app to successfully execute the tests.